-Mr. Granger is angling to buy the Logan land, and is upset that the Logans have forgotten their "place".
-Mama is fired from her job, Papa is shot on one of his trips, and suddenly the property mortgage becomes due in full.
-They turn to Hammer for help.
+Harlan Granger has been angling to buy the Logan land, and is upset that the Logans have forgotten their "place" by stirring up trouble with the Wallace boycott.
+Mama is fired from her job, Papa is shot on one of his trips from Vicksburg, and suddenly the property mortgage becomes due in full.
+They turn to Cassie’s uncle, Hammer, for help.
+Hammer sells his car to get enough money to save the land.